Fleckism/SecurityPlus/My linked notes/assessment.md

 Are these all the steps in an assessment?
 - security assessments, network reconnaissance, vulnerability scanning, and penetration testing
+- Network reconnaissance and discovery is used to identify hosts, network topology, and open services/ports, establishing an overall attack surface.

 # Dump
 **vulnerability assessment, threat hunting, and penetration testing**